Coldcard/firmware/external/README.md

 ## Background on Submodules

-This project uses many submodules, and to build the final produts, you will have to get all the submodules into place and build them in appropriate orders.
+This project uses many submodules, and to build the final products, you will have to get all the submodules into place and build them in appropriate orders.

 A good resource, from an unrelated project, is: